Mattcreates25/intern_journal/README.md

 ## __milestone 2__ :pushpin:
-understanding the command line in Ubuntu Linux
+understanding the command line in Ubuntu Linux find a suitable workflow program for my project

 ## __milestone 3__ :pushpin:
 find more application with python as a programming language